pavan1071/ImageProcessingMiniProject/README.md

 **a.In real time:**
 i.Open 'detect_mask_live.py'
-ii.Update the paths
+ii.Update the paths of face detector, saved model
 iii.Run it

 **b.For given video as input:**
 i.Open 'detect_mask_video.py'
 ii.Keep a sample video in the current directory
-iii.Update the paths
+iii.Update the paths of face detector, saved model and sample video
 iv.Run it